Indiana official: 'General fear' of virus not reason to refuse to work

 He didn’t answer direct questions about whether workers could consider poor health or risk factors of household members as reasons to refuse to return to work.

 An additional 57,397 Hoosiers filed for unemployment last week, bringing the total number of Hoosiers seeking unemployment benefits to over 569,000.
-The Department of Workforce Development (DWD), which oversees unemployment benefits, has paid over $1.3 million to Hoosiers, according to the state.
+The Department of Workforce Development, which oversees unemployment benefits, has made over 1.3 million payments for unemployment claims to Hoosiers, according to the state.

-An Associated Press analysis shows county-level unemployment rates range from 5.3% in Lake County to 2.4% in Dubois County, with a statewide rate of 3.4%, a 12.4% decrease from March unemployment in 2019.
+According to data from workforce development, 95,334 fewer Hoosiers were employed in March 2020 than in March 2019, representing a 2.9% decline in employment.

 The CARES Act expanded the pool of Hoosiers eligible for unemployment to include self-contractors, gig economy employees and the self-employed.
 Payne said more than 65,000 had applied under that category but payments won’t begin until May 8.

-Note: Editor's note: The original version of this article has been corrected to report that The Department of Workforce Development (DWD), which oversees unemployment benefits, has made over 1.3 million payments for unemployment claims to Hoosiers.
-Also, it has been corrected to report that the federal stimulus package paid $502 million toward Indiana unemployment claims.
-The original article has also been modified to clarify employment statistical changes from March 2019 to March 2020.